abpframework/abp/docs/en/Entity-Framework-Core.md

 ObjectExtensionManager.Instance
     .MapEfCoreProperty<IdentityRole, string>(
         "Title",
+        (entityBuilder, propertyBuilder) =>
+        {
+            propertyBuilder.HasMaxLength(64);
-        builder => { builder.HasMaxLength(64); }
+        }
     );
 ````

 If the related module has implemented this feature (by using the `ConfigureEfCoreEntity` explained below), then the new property is added to the model.
 Then you need to run the standard `Add-Migration` and `Update-Database` commands to update your database to add the new field.

 >`MapEfCoreProperty` method must be called before using the related `DbContext`.
 It is a static method.
 The best way is to use it in your application as earlier as possible.
-The application startup template has a `YourProjectNameEntityExtensions` class that is safe to use this method inside.
+The application startup template has a `YourProjectNameEfCoreEntityExtensionMappings` class that is safe to use this method inside.

 ### ConfigureEfCoreEntity